 If you’re using the cloud storage option, you can as well enjoy the rich notification feature on top of that.

 Is the Reolink doorbell camera compatible with your smart home?

 Reolink only allows you to watch live video feeds on select few smart displays.
-Usually, this is possible with Google Assistant and Alexa.
-Apart from this, the cameras do not support any form of smart home controls.
-This is to say that your Reolink doorbell camera may be suited for most smart home setups.
+This is possible with Google Assistant and Alexa.
+Apart from these, the cameras do not support any other form of smart home controls.

-To use your device with Google Assistant and Alexa, you have to view the recordings and steams on displays aux as Chromecast, Echo Show, etc. Then, you can instruct any of the smart assistants to show you the camera.
+With these, you can view your recordings and streams on devices such as Chromecast, Echo Show, etc seamlessly.
 For instance, you can say, Hey Alexa, show me my front door.
 And it’ll respond accordingly.

 The video below gives you a brief overview of the Reolink video doorbell camera.

 With the Reolink doorbell camera delivering benefits that range from installation flexibility, smart home integration, excellent night vision, top-notch resolution, and crisp image qualities, you’ll agree that the Reolink doorbell camera is one you should definitely try.